-- Cannabis prohibition has been just as ineffective, inefficient, and problematic as alcohol prohibition.
+Marijuana prohibition has been just as ineffective, inefficient, and problematic as alcohol prohibition.
 Polls show a strong and growing majority of Americans agree it is time to end cannabis prohibition.
-Nationwide, an October 2019 Gallup poll found that 66% support making cannabis use legal for adults, up from 48% in 2008 and 36% in 2005.[1]
-An October 2019 Pew Research Center poll found two-thirds (67%) of Americans support legalization up from 53% in 2015 and 32% in 2006.[2] - Cannabis is objectively less harmful than alcohol to the consumer and to society.
+An October 2020 Gallup poll found 68% of Americans think cannabis should be made legal, up from 60% in 2016 and 36% in 2005.

+- Marijuana is objectively less harmful than alcohol to the consumer and to society.
 It is less toxic, less harmful to the body, less addictive, and less likely to contribute to violent or reckless behavior.
-Adults should not be punished for making the safer choice to use cannabis instead of alcohol, if that is what they prefer. - Regulating cannabis like alcohol will replace the uncontrolled illicit market with a tightly regulated system.
-By legalizing and regulating cannabis, authorities actually know who is selling it, where it is being sold, when, and to whom.
-In jurisdictions where cannabis is legal, it is produced and sold by legitimate, taxpaying businesses instead of drug cartels and criminals.
-These businesses will be required to test their products and adhere to strict labeling and packaging requirements that ensure cannabis is identifiable and consumers know what they are getting. - Government resources should not be wasted arresting and prosecuting cannabis consumers.
+Adults should not be punished for making the safer choice to use cannabis instead of alcohol, if that is what they prefer. - Regulating cannabis like alcohol replaces the uncontrolled illicit market with a tightly regulated system.
+In states that regulate cannabis, authorities know who is selling it, where it is being sold, when, and to whom.
+Cannabis is then produced and sold by legitimate, taxpaying businesses instead of the sometimes-dangerous underground market.
+Regulated businesses are required to test their products and adhere to strict labeling and packaging requirements that ensure cannabis is identifiable and consumers know what they are getting. - Law enforcement officials' time and resources are better spent addressing serious crimes instead of arresting and prosecuting adults for using cannabis.
 Hundreds of thousands of Americans are arrested each year for cannabis-related offenses, the vast majority of which are for simple possession.
-Government resources could be better spent on things like testing untested rape kits or investing in human needs, such as mental health counseling, substance abuse treatment, and activities for at-risk teens. - Enforcement of cannabis prohibition laws disproportionately impacts communities of color.
+Meanwhile, clearance rates for many serious crimes are exceptionally low, and many never result in an arrest. - In a society that values freedom, adults shouldn't be punished for using a plant that is safer than alcohol and many medications.
+Surveys show that most adult-use consumers use cannabis as an over-the-counter medicine, often for pain or sleeping.
+Many report that cannabis allows them to reduce or stop the use of other medications, which can cause serious side effects. - Enforcement of cannabis prohibition laws disproportionately impacts communities of color.
 Despite using cannabis at roughly the same rates as whites, Blacks in the U.S. are nearly four times more likely to be arrested for cannabis possession.
-In some states, the disparity is even greater.[3]
+In some states, the disparity is even greater.2